cbrennanpoole/Qualitative-Self/README.md

 `authentic engagement`
     - with associates and
     - team leads with
-        1. observations,
+        1. Observations,
-        2. inspections,
+        2. Inspections,
         3. GEMBA walks,
-            - corrective actions.
+            - Corrective actions.
 25. Filing of documentation required by we chemtrekheaded to various regulatory agencies `OSHA,` `EPA`.<br>
     - Assist the development and filing of documentation for the Integrated Management System.